 The University has arranged for GradImages to photograph each graduate receiving his or her degree.
 Each graduate will receive a free passport-sized digital of this photo on an order card some time after commencement.
 After the ceremony you may order online at www.gradimages.com or call (800) 261-2576.
 Since photographs will be available, family members and guests are encouraged to remain in their seats, relax and enjoy the ceremony.
 For more information, contact GradImages at (800) 261-2576 or email@example.com.

 During the ceremony, only official University and media photographers will be allowed access to the stage and graduates' seating area for taking photographs.
 Family and friends must not enter the floor or stage area to take personal pictures.
 Following the ceremony, families are welcome to use the stage and surrounding area as a backdrop for photos.

 The names of students receiving bachelor’s degrees who are candidates to receive academic honors are announced at commencement if they have completed their requirements by that day.
 Upon completion, the honors are inscribed on their diplomas and transcripts.
-Graduation honors, however, are not awarded to those receiving second bachelor’s degrees.
-Transfer students must have earned at least 31 hours at The University of Tampa in order to qualify for academic honors.

 The three levels of Latin honors are: